 - Clean the area and dispose of all trash.

 - Wash all tables, including the central trough, and wipe down the entire base of the table.

-- Remove the tape from the underside of the table.
+- Remove any tape from the undersides of the tables.

 - Sweep or vacuum and mop the floor.